aerospike-community/skyhook/README.md

 [TOUCH](https://redis.io/commands/touch) *key [key ...]* | Alters the last access time of a key(s).
 A key is ignored if it does not exist.
 [TTL](https://redis.io/commands/ttl) *key* | Returns the remaining time to live of a key that has a timeout.
 [UNLINK](https://redis.io/commands/unlink) *key [key ...]* | This command is an alias to DEL.
+[ZADD](https://redis.io/commands/zadd) *key [NX/XX] [GT/LT] [CH] [INCR] score member [score member ...]* | Adds all the specified members with the specified scores to the sorted set stored at key.
 [ZCARD](https://redis.io/commands/zcard) *key* | Returns the sorted set cardinality (number of elements) of the sorted set stored at key.
+[ZCOUNT](https://redis.io/commands/zcount) *key min max* | Returns the number of elements in the sorted set at key with a score between min and max.
+[ZINCRBY](https://redis.io/commands/zincrby) *key increment member* | Increments the score of member in the sorted set stored at key by increment.
+[ZMSCORE](https://redis.io/commands/zmscore) *key member [member ...]* | Returns the scores associated with the specified members in the sorted set stored at key.
+[ZPOPMAX](https://redis.io/commands/zpopmax) *key [count]* | Removes and returns up to count members with the highest scores in the sorted set stored at key.
+[ZPOPMIN](https://redis.io/commands/zpopmin) *key [count]* | Removes and returns up to count members with the lowest scores in the sorted set stored at key.
+[ZRANDMEMBER](https://redis.io/commands/zrandmember) *key [count [WITHSCORES]]* | When called with just the key argument, return a random element from the sorted set value stored at key.
+[ZRANGE](https://redis.io/commands/zrange) *key min max [BYSCORE/BYLEX] [REV] [LIMIT offset count] [WITHSCORES]* | Returns the specified range of elements in the sorted set stored at <key>.
+[ZRANGEBYSCORE](https://redis.io/commands/zrangebyscore) *key min max [WITHSCORES] [LIMIT offset count]* | Returns all the elements in the sorted set at key with a score between min and max (including elements with score equal to min or max).
+The elements are considered to be ordered from low to high scores.
+[ZRANGESTORE](https://redis.io/commands/zrangestore) *dst src min max [BYSCORE/BYLEX] [REV] [LIMIT offset count]* | This command is like ZRANGE, but stores the result in the <dst> destination key.
+[ZRANK](https://redis.io/commands/zrank) *key member* | Returns the rank of member in the sorted set stored at key, with the scores ordered from low to high.
 [ZREM](https://redis.io/commands/zrem) *key member [member ...]* | Removes the specified members from the sorted set stored at key.
+[ZREMRANGEBYSCORE](https://redis.io/commands/zremrangebyscore) *key min max* | Removes all elements in the sorted set stored at key with a score between min and max (inclusive).
+[ZREVRANGE](https://redis.io/commands/zrevrange) *key start stop [WITHSCORES]* | Returns the specified range of elements in the sorted set stored at key.
+[ZREVRANGEBYSCORE](https://redis.io/commands/zrevrangebyscore) *key max min [WITHSCORES] [LIMIT offset count]* | Returns all the elements in the sorted set at key with a score between max and min (including elements with score equal to max or min).
+In contrary to the default ordering of sorted sets, for this command the elements are considered to be ordered from high to low scores.

 </details>